salt-extensions/salt-extension-copier/docs/topics/creation.md

 ```

 :::{important}
-Some automations might assume your default branch is called `main`.
-Please ensure
+Some automations assume your default branch is `main`.
+Ensure this is the case.
-this assumption holds.
 :::

 (dev-setup-target)=